 The angle of Louis is the eponymous name given to the sternal angle which is the palpable anatomical feature formed from the manubriosternal junction.
-The joint of the sternal body and the manubrium.
+The manubriosternal junction is the joint of the sternal body and the manubrium.

-This joint is a synarthrotic joint, a fibrous connection between the two bones of the manubrium and the sternal body which does not allow any significant movement.
+This angle of Louis is a synarthrosis, a type of joint characterized as a fibrous connection between two bones (the manubrium and the sternal body in the case of the angle of Louis) which does not allow any significant movement.

-In a cadaveric study of preserved skeletal specimens, the sternal angle was found to range from 149.0 degrees to 177.0 degrees with an average of 163.4 in men and 165.0 in women.
+In a cadaveric study of preserved skeletal specimens, the sternal angle ranged from 149.0 degrees to 177.0 degrees with an average of 163.4 degrees in men and 165.0 degrees in women.

-A small amount of movement occurs, particularly in younger people where the fibrous joint has increased flexibility.
-Complete fusion has been shown to occur at around 30 years of age.
-The movement in forced breathing has been measured at 4.4 degrees by in vivo measurements.
+A small amount of movement in the angle of Louis does occur, particularly in younger people where the fibrous joint features increased flexibility.
+Complete fusion of the angle of Louis generally occurs at approximately 30 years of age.
+Using in-vivo spiral-CT data, the movement in the joint during forced breathing has been measured at approximately 4.4 degrees.

 The sternum and manubrium are innervated by the intercostal nerves which are part of the somatic nervous system.
 These nerves arise from the anterior rami of spinal nerves from segments T1-T11.
 The first two nerves supply the proximal sternum and manubrium.
 These nerves play a role in the contraction of the intercostal muscles as well as providing sensation to the skin.
 Unlike the lateral thorax, the manubrium and sternum have fewer nerves- and this explains why a sternotomy incision is less painful than a thoracotomy.

 The intercostal space superior and inferior to the angle of Louis is spanned by a triple layer of muscle.
-The outmost intercostal muscles have fibers running in an oblique direction.
-These fibers run in from an anterior to the inferior direction and play a role in the elevation of the rib during inspiration.
-The next set of muscles, the internal intercostals, are also oriented in an oblique fashion, but the fibers are from posterior to inferior direction.
-This muscle layer plays a role in depressing the ribs during expiration.
-The most inner set of intercostals are thin and are similar to the internal intercostal muscles in their orientation.
+The outermost intercostal muscles (external intercostals) have fibers running in an oblique direction.
+These fibers course in an anterior and inferolateral direction and play a role in the elevation of the rib during inspiration.
+The next set of muscles, the internal intercostals, are also oriented in an oblique fashion, orthogonally to the external intercostals.
+The innermost set of intercostals are thin and are similar to the internal intercostal muscles in their orientation.
 In between these runs the neurovascular bundle.

-Pectoralis major has its origin across the anterior surface of the sternum and the sternocostal articulations of the superior ribs its fibers origin, and therefore, includes the sternal angle.
+Pectoralis major has its origin across the anterior surface of the sternum and the sternocostal articulations of the superior ribs, and therefore, includes the sternal angle.

-Sternalis, a rare anatomical variation occurs in roughly 8% of the total population.
-It originates from the lower costal cartilages as tendinous fibers and runs superiorly parallel to the sternal body it inserts into the sternal angle.
-It's proposed action is to help in the expansion of the thoracic cage.
+Sternalis, a rare anatomical variation, occurs in a single-digit percentage of the population (some estimates pointing to roughly 4%).
+It commonly originates from the lower costal cartilages as tendinous fibers and runs superiorly parallel to the sternal body, inserting into the sternal angle.
+A proposed action of sternalis is to help in the expansion of the thoracic cage.

 Many different sternal anomalies can occur following abnormal development.
 A complete sternal cleft can occur when the two sagittal bars of the sternum do not fuse.
 This can sometimes allow the heart to protrude through the sternum.
 An incomplete fusion can cause a “sternal foramen” to be left within the sternum.

 The sternum can protrude in pectus carinatum (known as pigeon breast due to its similarity to an avian shape of the ribcage).
-The sternum can recede in pectus excavatum (known as funnel chest) these are due to both abnormal angles of the sternal angle but also due to curvatures of the sternal body.
+The sternum can also recede in pectus excavatum (known as funnel chest).
+These variations are due to both abnormal angles of the sternal angle and to curvatures of the sternal body.
 These abnormalities often become more pronounced during childhood.

 The sternal angle is an important clinical landmark for identifying many other anatomical points:

-The source of the eponymous name “the angle of Louis” is believed to have originated from either Antoine Louis a French clinician or Wilhelm Friedrich von Ludwig, a German physician.
-However, there is no definitive evidence of either, and a recent 2013 review suggested it originates from another doctor, Pierre Charles Alexandre Louis.
+The source of the eponymous name “the angle of Louis” is believed to have originated from either Antoine Louis, a French clinician, or Wilhelm Friedrich von Ludwig, a German physician.
+However, there is no definitive evidence of either origin, and some speculation even suggests it originates from another doctor, Pierre Charles Alexandre Louis.